jmasselink/jmasselink.github.io/_posts/blog/2017-04-04-presentation.md

 ---
-layout: post
+layout: blog-post
+category: blog
-title: Great Elephant Census at SCGIS
+title: "Great Elephant Census at SCGIS"
+author: "Joel Masselink"
+twitter: j_masselink
+permalink: /2017/04/gec_presentation/
 ---
 Last June, I attended the Society for Conservation GIS Conference at Asilomar, California.
 This conference gathers many GIS professionals working in nonprofits, private sector, and also sponsors a cohort of international scholars.
 This was the first time that someone Vulcan attended SCGIS, and my colleague Paul made also made a presentation on using machine-learning to identify elephants from drone